Bryan-Suelo/cwnp/CWS-101_questions.md

 2. **What external component of an AP may be documented in a spec sheet?**

    _LEDs_
-   > External components such as LEDs, wired ports, reset buttons and mounting options are often defined
+   > External components such as LEDs, wired ports, reset buttons and mounting options are often defined.

 3. **When an AP can simultaneously operate in the 2.4GHz and 5Ghz bands, what it is called?**